syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/scrolling/virtual-scrolling.md

 To enable column virtualization, you need to set the [EnableColumnVirtualization](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnableColumnVirtualization) property of the Grid to **true**.
 This configuration instructs the Grid to only render the columns that are currently visible in the viewport.

-The following example enable column virtualization using `enableColumnVirtualization`  property.
+The following example enable column virtualization using `EnableColumnVirtualization`  property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}